 Like other spots I enjoy going to, this is a place for both visitors and residents; and that creates a nice feeling of healthy informality.

 Trigueirinho doesn’t have a site or FB page; it doesn’t need it as their visitors are their best advertisers.
 Because it’s so good it gets full early; don’t come too late to get a place.
-Opens at 20:00 on evenings.
+Opens at 20:00 on evenings and by that time you may already find a queue waiting outside.